 Are you considering a move to Portugal for your retirement?
 It’s easy to see why the region has become a top choice for retirees from around the world.
 But even with its sun-drenched coastline and affordable cost of living, deciding on the best place to retire can be a challenge.

 Do you prefer the countryside’s comfort and tranquility, a bustling metropolis with expat communities, or a picturesque historic town?
-In this guide, we’ll explore the best places in Portugal to settle down, where you can embrace the country’s unique blend of tradition and modernity and enjoy your golden years to the fullest.
+In this guide, we’ll explore the best places to live in Portugal, where you can embrace the country’s unique blend of tradition and modernity and enjoy your golden years to the fullest.

 You’ll also find out more about: